 This is just one example of how banks would benefit hugely from a society without cash.
 As it stands, banks have to uphold a fairly acceptable level of interest rates in order to encourage people to bank with them.
 If people don’t have access to physical cash however, banks can afford to charge whatever interest rates they choose.
 In some counties including Germany, Denmark and Japan, this has even led to some banks charging negative interest rates in a bid to try and boost spending and investment.
 Some financial experts have warned that this could be a very real possibility if we continue down the path to a cashless society.

 The closer we get to becoming a cashless society, the more important it will be for people to hold some form of tangible assets.
 In times of economic strife or uncertainty, people have always turned to gold as an answer and this is unlikely to change any time soon.
 In the near future, people will be forced to look for alternative physical currencies outside of the regulated system in order to protect their privacy and act as a safe haven against any systemic risks or potential Government expropriation.
 Gold is the perfect commodity in times such as these.
 Not only is it a finite resource with the potential to increase in value over time.
 Gold is also a very portable, easily stored form of wealth.
-Whereas people in the past might have stored some of their wealth in the form of a bag of money under the mattress, gold investments could be the next best option for future generations.
+Whereas people in the past might have stored some of their wealth in the form of a bag of money under the mattress, gold investments (such as gold bars and gold coins) could be the next best option for future generations.

 This is already happening….

 Countries around the world are already looking towards gold as a way of preserving wealth.
 Germany for example recently brought back all their gold reserves that were stored abroad in France and the US after the war back to the country.
 A clear indication they see gold as a valuable asset in these unstable economic times.
-In China, there is also a massive increase in the amount of people investing in gold and the country saw a 50% increase in gold imports last year.
+In China, there is also a massive increase in the number of people investing in gold and the country saw a 50% increase in gold imports last year.